suresh-n/RichDotinScalperApp1/README.md

 # RichDotinScalperApp for Shoonya

+### Important Announcement:
+We’re transitioning to a subscription model starting with this release.
+The tool will require a monthly subscription to access.
+This change allows us to improve and maintain the tool consistently.

 RichDotinScalperApp is created using PyQt6 and python to increase the performance and can be used with Shoonya API for scalping in index option Nifty/BankNifty/FinNifty.

 The RichDotinScalper App is a platform designed to help traders place orders quickly to their broker terminals without having to login to the broker’s user interface.
 Here are some of the features of this tool: